Julcatan/Election_Results-102021/README.md

     - Diana DeGette was the winner of the election.
 She received 73.8% of the vote and 272,892 votes.

+- The counties in the election were
+     - Denver
+     - Jefferson
+     - Arapahoe

 # Election-Audit Summary
 ***
 This script can be reused to analyse any other election that determines the winner by popular vote.